 |Volleyball Coaching Theory|

-Taken three times, three different semesters in either three different sports OR three levels (elementary, junior high, high school, etc.) of the same sport.
+Taken for a total of 3 credits, 1 to 2 credits per semester, with instructor's approval.
+Credits taken are in either three different sports OR three levels (elementary, junior high, high school, etc.) of the same sport.